HassanKhaleghirad/myss7/README.md

      ** The Protocol Data parameter contains the original SS7 MTP3 message, including the Service Information Octet and Routing Label.
+     * Protocol Data: variable length

+      The Protocol Data parameter contains the original SS7 MTP3 message, including the Service Information Octet and Routing Label.
 * The Protocol Data parameter contains the following fields:

       **  Service Indicator
+      * Where multiple Routing Keys and Routing Contexts are used across a common association, the Routing Context MUST be sent to identify the traffic flow, assisting in the internal distribution of Data messages.
       **   Network Indicator
       **    Message Priority